jhjang101/jhjang101.github.io/_posts/2023-01-31-Access-DOCX-file-with-BeautifulSoup.md

 ```

  In addition to the extraction functionality covered in the previous sections, `BeautifulSoup` also has more advanced features that can be useful when working
 with XML file such as edit structure, tag, and strings.
-Once edit the XML data, we can simply create new docx file form it using  the `zipdfile`.
+Once edit the XML data, we can simply create new docx file form it using  the `zipfile`.